destenson/kalman-filter-rs/codebase-review-report.md

 ## Conclusion

-The Kalman filter library is production-ready from a functionality perspective but lacks performance validation.
-Executing PRP-02 (Performance Benchmarks) is the critical next step to enable data-driven optimization and establish the library as a performant solution in the Rust ecosystem.
+The Kalman filter library has all features implemented but lacks mathematical validation.
+While tests pass, we haven't verified the algorithms produce mathematically correct results.
+Executing PRP-03 (Algorithm Validation) is the critical next step - correctness must come before performance optimization.